sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 ## Tree Definition

-* A tree is a hierarchical data structure that contains one or more nodes where each node must have a key, optional parent, and optional children nodes.
+1. A tree is a hierarchical data structure that contains one or more nodes where each node must have a key, an optional parent, and an optional child or children nodes.
+2. A tree is an acyclic data structure.
+It means, a tree cannot have a cycle.
+3. If a tree has a cycle, it becomes a graph data structure.

+## A Degenerate or Pathological Tree

+1. A degenerate tree is a tree where each parent has only one child, making it a linked list.

+## Can a tree have a cycle?

+1. No. A tree cannot have a cycle by definition.
+2. A tree with a cycle becomes a graph data structure.

+## What are the maximum number of nodes at level `l` in a binary tree?

+1. `2^l` (Where root level is considered as 0).

+## Real world examples where the tree data structure is used.

+1. File Systems (Directory Structure).
+2. HTML / XML DOM (Document Object Model) Trees (Tags inside Tags).
+3. Organization Charts.
+4. Database Indexing (B-trees).
+5. Expression Parsing (Syntax trees).
+6. Routing Algorithms (trie, prefix trees).